 AI is becoming increasingly prevalent in countless industries, and in each case Hlava warned that there are substantial (and often multiple) risks inherent in the implementation and application of AI software.
 Insufficient training, incomplete and/or inaccurate data, and unsecured data are certainly recipes for disaster—and beyond that, biased models (which can lead to discriminatory outcomes), performance degradation (which can impact a software’s long-term viability), regulatory noncompliance, and unethical use can all have a drastic impact on the efficacy of software programs that incorporate AI technology.
 Amidst all of this, there are the inevitable human–machine interface failures, some of which are more disconcerting than others.

 One such failure is evident in the disturbing trend of search system manipulation, where online search systems are being “tricked” to control the information users receive.
 In such cases, Hlava said, system algorithms are personalized to each user’s search history so that the information a given user receives is based on opinions they already hold, a lifestyle they already live, and conclusions they’ve already made.
 Inspired by a Google search comparison in which a conservative individual and a liberal individual received markedly different results for the relatively broad search term “Egypt,” Hlava conducted a similar experiment with her staff, asking them to search for “Egypt” on their work computers as well as their home computers—and again, each search yielded completely different results, having been tailored to each staff member’s online activity.
-This phenomenon was never more apparent than in the 2016 election cycle, in which people’s views and opinions were firmly set by the social media threads they followed, and Hlava warned that the 2020 election will likely see an even more extreme manifestation of this tactic now that it has proven effective.
+This phenomenon was never more apparent than in the 2016 US election cycle, in which people’s views and opinions were firmly set by the social media threads they followed, and Hlava warned that the 2020 election will likely see an even more extreme manifestation of this tactic now that it has proven effective.